stdlib-js/stdlib/docs/make/README.md

 $ make examples
 ```

-To limit which examples are run, use the same environment variables recognized by `make list-examples`.
+To limit which examples are run, use the same environment variables recognized by `list-examples`.

 ``` bash
 # Only run the examples for special functions in the base math directory...